elegant-scipy/elegant-scipy/markdown/preface.markdown

 * Copy-left

 A permissive license means that you are giving anyone the write to use, edit and redistribute your code in any way that they like.
-This includes using your code as part of software that they are selling.
+This includes using your code as part of commercial software.
 Some popular choices in this category include the MIT and BSD licenses.
 The SciPy community has adopted the New BSD License (also called "Modified BSD" or "3-clause BSD").
 Using such a license means receiving many code contributions from a wide array of people, including many in industry and start-ups.

 Copy-left licenses also allow others use, edit and redistribute your code.
-These licenses also prescribe that derived code must also be distributed under a copy-left license.
+These licenses, however, also prescribe that derived code must also be distributed under a copy-left license.
 In this way, copy-left licenses restrict what users can do with the code.

-The most popular copy-left license is the Gnu Public License, or GPL.
+The most popular copy-left license is the GNU Public License, or GPL.
 The main disadvantage to using a copy-left license is that you are often putting your code off-limits to any potential users or contributors from the private sector.
 And this could include your future self!
 This can substantially reduce your user base and thus the success of your software.